cerndb/tf-spawner/README.md

 1. from the output that `tf-spawner` printed when it spawned the training
 2. from the description of any of the created resources, e.g. `kubectl describe pod worker0|grep training_attempt | cut -d= -f2`

-Note: In order to use the example in `examples/mnist.py` you will need to provide an image with the TensorFlow_datasets package or to use the entrypoint specified in `examples/entrypoint.sh` which installs the package before running the script.

 ## Old resources deletion
-In order to delete the resources, you have to run `./tf-spawner -d RUN_LABEL` where `run_name` is the value shown during creation
+In order to delete the resources, you have to run `./tf-spawner -d -t run_name` where `run_name` is the value shown during creation.
+By default, the tag `tf-spawner` is used.

+## Customization

+A few customizations are possible:
+* specifying a file where environment variables are specified as an argument to `--env-file`.
+The format is one couple 'key=value' per line
+* modifying the entrypoint of the TensorFlow containers with the `-e/--entrypoint` argument.
+Note that, as the script that you pass to tf-spawner is mounted in `/script/training-script.py`, you need to have a line to run it in your entrypoint file
+* modifying the template for the pods and the services